opensvc/multipath-tools/tests/README.md

 output of the test run, including valgrind output, is stored as `<testname>.vgr`.

+## Running tests manually

+`make test` or `make -C test "$TEST.out"` will only run the test program if the output files `$TEST.out` don't exist yet.
+To re-run the test, delete the output file first.
+In order to run a test outside `make`, set the library search path:

+    cd tests
+    export LD_LIBRARY_PATH=.:../libmpathutil:../libmpathcmd
+	./dmevents-test  # or whatever other test you want to run

 ## Controlling verbosity for unit tests

 Some test programs use the environment variable `MPATHTEST_VERBOSITY` to